bocadilloproject/bocadillo/README.md

 [docs]: https://bocadilloproject.github.io

+> Migrating from v0.13.x?
+Read the [v0.14 release notes](https://bocadilloproject.github.io/blog/release-0.14.html).

-Bocadillo is a modern Python web framework that aims at **making async web apps and services fun to build and accessible to everyone**.
-We ultimately believe that web frameworks should be fun and easy to use while empowering the developer to make good decisions and ship high-quality applications.
+Bocadillo is a **Python async web framework** that makes server-side async web apps **fun to build** and **accessible to everyone**.

 It is designed to be:

-- **Productive**: a carefully chosen set of included batteries\* helps you solve common and more advanced problems.
+- **Productive**: a carefully chosen set of included batteries helps you solve common and more advanced problems — request routing, app configuration, static files, data validation, and more!

 - **Real-time capable**: embrace asynchronous programming and the baked-in WebSocket and SSE support to build real-time, highly-concurrent systems.